mlibrary/about-amherst/src/content/community/2022-03-02-syncopation-citation-and-scholarly-publishing.md

 The exciting thing is that digital open access publishing is still relatively new.
 In exploring what it might become and how it can progress from what has come before, we must get out from under the overpowering hand of tradition.
 It’s not syncopation.
 It’s another beat.

 \
-BIO: Priscilla Lee is a first year English major from Hong Kong.
+*Priscilla Lee ('25) is a first year English major from Hong Kong.
 She also studies Classics and French, with a growing interest in translation.
-In addition to singing in Choral Society, she loves poetry, enjoys reading literary and translated fiction, and writes book reviews on Instagram!
+In addition to singing in Choral Society, she loves poetry, enjoys reading literary and translated fiction, and writes book reviews on Instagram!*